-The Collective Future Fund is a bold new collaborative fund to shape a collective future free from sexual harassment and violence.
+The Collective Future Fund is a collaborative fund to shape a collective future free from sexual harassment and violence.
 With a priority on supporting efforts that are led by women of color, the Fund envisions a world in which all women and girls––cisgender, transgender, and gender non-conforming––can live, learn, and work in safety and dignity.

 Sexual violence impacts all women, but the damage is compounded for women who are made vulnerable by our immigration system, by economic exploitation, and by structural racism.
 Women and girls who are migrating or who are waiting to seek asylum and are held in immigrant detention are intensely vulnerable to sexual violence.